Julia, Who Saw Future Things Through Permanently Crossed Eyes

 A war broke out...a civil war.
 Her husband saw it as an opportunity, applied for and received an officer's commission, going off to fight, leaving his cross eyed Julia behind.
 She made the best of it, worrying about him and their family's future.
 He missed her.
 They wrote heart felt letters.

-To the surprise of many he made a name for himself, smart and brave, and as the war went on...even a great name for himself.
-Soon he was the greatest general on their side of the conflict, going head to head against the insanely admired and highly acclaimed greatest general of the opposing side.
-Yet news of heart husbands exploits began to pour in.
+As the new commander took over against Lee, news of Julia's husband's exploits began to pour in.
 He was a butcher!
 He let his men die by the tens of thousands and seemed not to care.
-He would not retreat when any rational general would, and his soldiers paid the price.
+He would not call a retreat when his forces were at tactical disadvantage when any rational general would have, and his soldiers paid the price.
 The news papers of their side of the war ridiculed him horribly, and she could only keep believing in him...she had to.

-But Julia's husband had his stabilizing better half with him, and he kept his head in the game, and there came a day when the war was one.
+But Julia's husband had his stabilizing better half with him, and he kept his head in the game, and there came a day when the war was won.
 Her husband received the surrender of the world's most vaunted general, and...it was over.
 Her husband could return home.
 And, then, in the warmth of hard earned victory, they were invited to attend Ford's Theater with the grateful and deeply obliged President and his wife.
 But...though her husband wanted to go, Julia felt a foreboding about it and pressured him to decline.
 He loved her, and he declined on their behalf.
 They headed out of town and that night the President was assassinated in the theater.
 Her husband would have been sitting right by the President, and would quite possibly have been shot also.
 He certainly would have been a prime target.
 So once again, her crossed eyes had somehow seen more clearly.

 Her husband, Ulysses Grant, was elected President only a few years later and she, Julia Dent Grant, became the first lady of the land.
 Her husband, the lowly fire wood seller on the street corner under the dismissive gaze of her friends and family, had become a chief man in all of the land just as she had proclaimed in the darkest of times that he would be.
 It seems unlikely that that prophecy did not come from God!

 Julia Dent may have gotten a strange 'worldly' reward from God at the end of her life.
 God did not give up on this woman who never gave up on her family!
-A bad investment had left her husband and her nearly penniless at the end of their life, and her husband, Ulysses, tried to finish his wartime memoirs before he died of throat cancer there at the end of his life, so that his loyal and devoted love and wife Julia would not live a wretched life as his widow.
+A bad investment had left her husband and her nearly penniless at the end of their life, and her husband, Ulysses, tried to finish his wartime memoirs before he died of throat cancer at the end of his life, so that his loyal and devoted love and wife Julia would not live a wretched poverty stricken life as his widow.
 He finished the memoirs only a few days before he died.
 They were astoundingly popular!
 Mark Twain himself made sure of the publishing for Julia, and soon enough she received the largest royalty payout of any book up to that time in the USA: $450,000.00 dollars...around $15,000,000.00 in 2025 A.D. dollars.
 It was enough of a fortune to keep her very well attended to for the rest of her days.
 She was the first First Lady to write her own memoirs and the first to ever be filmed.
 She had instituted the State Dinner.
 She was an important social figure and communicated with other First Ladies quite a great deal, often organizing their communal events.
 She was quite active as a private person, and influential.
 She was no slouch!

 Julia Dent had unusual eyes and an unusual life and an unusually sustaining and building sort of Christian spirit.
 It cannot at this time be known by us if Ulysses S. Grant could have held himself together enough to beat the amazing battlefield commander Robert E. Lee without her comforting and by all reports quite steadying presence near his side.
 It is not known if Grant would have been assassinated at Ford's Theater had he been there that night.
 It's not known if his ego could have survived his days of having to sell fire wood on the corner just before the Civil War and his rise to fame and prominence.
 There are a lot of 'what ifs'.
 What is known is that concerning the stature of her husband, she could make a mountain out of a mole hill, and do it with her eyes crossed!
 And she was pretty impressive all by herself as well.
 Julia seems to have been an imperfect yet worthy tool in the hands of her Maker, as was her husband.
-And how many US First Ladies may have been among the prophets, in a way?
+And how many US First Ladies may have been among the prophets, or perhaps seers is a better label, in a way?